Health & Voluntary Benefits Association (HVBA) Releases 2025 “Insights That Matter” Poll Report Update with Trends in Healthcare and Benefits

 A day of innovation, deal-making, and purpose-driven networking at Ocean Casino Resort, November 20, 2025

-ATLANTIC CITY, N.J. — September 11, 2025 — The Health & Voluntary Benefits Association (HVBA) today announced its 18th Annual HVBA event will take place November 19–20, 2025 at Ocean Casino Resort on the iconic Atlantic City Boardwalk.
-This year’s program features an Invite-Only VIP Dinner on November 19, followed by a full day of board programming, the HVBA Innovation Summit, and an evening Networking Reception & Charity Component on November 20.
+ATLANTIC CITY, N.J. — September 25, 2025 — The Health & Voluntary Benefits Association (HVBA) today announced its 18th Annual HVBA event will take place November 19–20, 2025 at Ocean Casino Resort on the iconic Atlantic City Boardwalk.
+This year’s program features an Invite-Only VIP Dinner on November 19, followed by a full day of board programming, the HVBA Innovation Summit, and an evening Networking Reception with Leadership Awards Ceremony and Charity Component on November 20.

 Atlantic City has a legacy of big stages and bold moves—a perfect backdrop for HVBA’s 18th year of catalyzing partnerships that help employers and their people thrive,” said Rob Shestack, HVBA Chair.
 “Attendees can expect candid conversations, actionable strategies, and real opportunities to build their 2026 pipeline.”